stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 20 (P3L7) - ACME.md

 ### ACME Quiz

-_Update the ACME code (provided in lecture) to add a means of communications errors from the server to the client._
+_Update the ACME code (provided in lecture) to add a means of communications errors from the server to the client_.

 - `Attachment client.err-trap to err.sink;`
 - `Attachment client.alert to err.source;`

 ### ACME Features Quiz 1

-_Match the ACME feature in the column with its description in the list (provided in lecture)._
+_Match the ACME feature in the column with its description in the list (provided in lecture)_.

 - Role: connector interface
 - Open semantic framework: export formant for use by automated reasoners